guoyu511/vertx-mysql-binlog-client/README.md

 * `filename` the binlog file where to starts.
 Default is the current file as master
 * `position` the binlog position where to starts.
 Default is the current position as master
 * `keepAlive` enable "keep alive" feature on this client.
 Default is true
 * `keepAliveInterval` "keep alive" interval in milliseconds.
-Default is 1000
+Default is 1 minutes
 * `heartbeatInterval` heartbeat interval in milliseconds.
 Default is 0 means no heartbeat

 Be sure that the user **must** has the `REPLICATION CLIENT` privilege for the given schema.